 Don’t Become Shackled to Your Template

-The benefits of a well-made PowerPoint Template are obvious, but even the best theme can become a detriment if its used improperly.
+The benefits of a well-made Microsoft PowerPoint template are obvious, but even the best theme can become a detriment if its used improperly.
 For instance, if you think you’ve perfected your Theme, then you might be tempted to re-use it time and time again.
 That’s a sensible use of your time, but if you’re presenting to the same people, they might start to think that you’re simply re-hashing old content.

 Freshen things up every once in a while—tweaking a theme is even easier than starting one from scratch.
 Moreover, if you have an idea that deviates from your chosen theme, make the extra effort to pursue it.